A priori error estimates for finite element approximations of regularized level set flows in higher norms: --estimate with exponential asymptotics in the constant with respect to the bounds of the coefficients

 \section{$L^{\infty}$--estimate with exponential asymptotics in the constant with respect to the bounds of the coefficients}

-In this section we derive an $L^{\infty}$--estimate for strong solutions for linear equations which is obtained from reworking the proof of the Alexandrov weak maximum principle for strong solutions from~\cite[Thm.~9.1]{MR737190}.
-In that reference the supremum is estimated by a product consisting of a first factor being a constant which depends on the differential operator and the domain and a second factor being the $L^{n+1}$ norm of the right hand side (assuming an $(n+1)$-dimensional domain).
+In this section we derive an $L^{\infty}$--estimate for strong solutions for linear equations which is obtained from redoing the proof of the Alexandrov weak maximum principle for strong solutions from~\cite[Thm.~9.1]{MR737190}.
+In that reference the supremum is estimated by a product consisting of a first factor being a constant which depends on the differential operator and the domain and a second factor being the $L^{n+1}$ norm of the right-hand side (assuming an $(n+1)$-dimensional domain).
 For our purposes we need an explicit dependence of the constant in this product on the assumed bounds for the coefficients of the differential operator.
 The formulation in \cite[Thm.~9.1]{MR737190} itself does not provide such an explicit dependence.
 When following the proof of the latter reference one can straightforward extract an explicit relation in addition to the statement of the theorem.
 According to this explicit relation the constant grows exponentially in the bounds for the coefficients.
-We recall that proof for convenience in details and adopt for this section the notation from \cite{MR737190}.
+We recall that proof for convenience in detail and adopt for this section the notation from \cite{MR737190}.
+We consider the differential operator